rpng/ov_secondary/ReadMe.md

 * Bag-of-word lookups can fail if not exactly near the same perspective
 * How best to quantify that we have a good PnP result from RANSAC?
 * Features that are used are never improved, nor optimized again, they are taken to be "true"
+* Tuning the system is difficult and can hurt performance if not properly tuned